crate/cratedb-guide/docs/integrate/airflow/import-stock-market-data.md

 > ├── setup # additional setup-related scripts/database schemas
 > └── requirements.txt # specification of Python packages

-Some information about the default settings: the PostgreSQL server is set up to listen on port 5432, and the web server is on port 8080.
-If these ports are unavailable, you can change them, and I'll show you how to do it shortly.
+By default, PostgreSQL listens on 5432 and the web server on 8080.
+If these ports are in use, change them as shown below.

 ### Last adjustments

 There are now three things you have to adjust before running Airflow: